 The Regional Committee in Umeå, October 2019

 The Regional Working Groups report on a regular basis to the Regional Committee.
 The Regional Committee has also the possibility to establish short-term ad-hoc working groups.
 In order to deepen the co-operation within certain areas the Regional Council has established working groups, consisting of appointed experts from the member counties.

-At the moment there exist three regional working groups: for the environment, for investment and economic cooperation and for transport and logistics.
+At the moment there exist four regional working groups: for the environment, for investment and economic cooperation, for transport and logistics and for Barents regional youth.
 They report their activities to the Regional Council.
 There also exist six joint working groups with the Barents Euro-Arctic Council: health and related social issues, education and research, energy, culture, tourism and youth.
 The joint working groups have a shared chairmanship on national and regional levels.
 They report both to the Regional Council and the BEAC.
 Working group of indigenous peoples is the only working group established on a permanent basis and given an advisory role to the Barents Euro-Arctic Council and the Regional Council.

 Each county has the responsibility to cover the expenses for their participation in the regional working groups.
 The Chair county of each working group has the general financial responsibility for the activities, for example for applying for funding from relevant financial institutions i.a.
 EU programmes.

 Barents Programme 2014-2018 as a printable version in English and as a brochure in English and Russian.